 Remember to keep noise levels in mind when choosing a fan.
 In smaller rooms, the noise of a fan motor will be much more noticeable.

 The basic science behind cooling with fans is this: Humans generate body heat, and bodies generate sweat to create a healthy body temperature (known as thermoregulation).
 So, air flowing across sweaty skin creates evaporation, which produces a cooling effect on the body.
+By speeding up the process of body heat evaporation, fans can help reduce the internal temperature in hot weather by several degrees.
+Additionally, circulating air also helps to move any other sources of degrees of heat away from the person.

 The scientific processes aside, it’s important to know how to purchase a fan that will create a suitable cooling effect for your particular space.